 In response to the critique regarding the ‘artificial growth process’ of laboratory-grown diamonds, this process just replicates the earth’s process.
 When we spoke with Tom Chatham, the former CEO of Chatham Created Gems, he said that "the crystal growth is not based on any living or organic process but is governed by the laws of chemistry, most of which we have no control over.
 The organization of atoms into a single crystal is a natural act, unassisted by man, outside of creating the environment under which it will hopefully take place.
 There is a natural attraction of atoms under certain conditions.
 If those conditions are not in this preordained corridor of natural law, nothing happens, or something happens you don't want.
 Bottom line here is this: Man does not assemble the atomic structure of any gemstone, but creates the proper environment in which natural chemistry works."

-The environmental impact of manufacturing and producing lab-grown diamonds is significantly less than the impact of earth-mined diamonds, purely down to the accessibility of creating them, the lesser amount of water usage and air pollution, and the fact that they’re completely free of any negative humanitarian impacts.
-According to The Greener Diamond, in order to find a simple 1.0ct earth-mined diamond, nearly 1,750 tons of earth needs to be extracted.
+The environmental impact of manufacturing and producing lab grown diamonds is significantly less than the impact of earth mined diamonds, purely down to the accessibility of creating them, the lesser amount of water usage and air pollution, and the fact that they are completely free of any negative humanitarian impacts.
+According to The Greener Diamond, in order to find a simple 1.0ct earth mined diamond, nearly 1,750 tons of earth needs to be extracted.
 In 1920, the average diamond center stone size for an engagement ring was 0.30ct.
 In today’s market, that average has jumped up to a 1.25ct diamond center stone.
-According to the 2014 Environmental Impact Assessment by Frost and Sullivan, the water needed to create lab-grown diamonds is 7 x less than the water needed to excavate earth-mined diamonds; 70 liters/carat for lab-grown versus 480 liters/carat for earth-mined.
-Additionally for air pollution, lab-grown diamonds produce 0.028 grams of carbon emissions/carat, whereas earth-mined diamonds produce 37,000 grams/carat.
+According to the 2014 Environmental Impact Assessment by Frost and Sullivan, the water needed to create lab grown diamonds is 7 x less than the water needed to excavate earth mined diamonds; 70 liters per carat for lab-grown versus 480 liters per carat for earth mined.
+Additionally for air pollution, lab grown diamonds produce 0.028 grams of carbon emissions per carat, whereas earth mined diamonds produce 37,000 grams per carat.

 “The supply of retrievable diamonds is limited to a very small, discrete number of remote locations, including Siberia and the Northwest Territories of Canada.
 On the other hand, the majority of lab grown diamonds are created in factories in India and China.”
 (Harper's Bazaar)

-There will always be controversy and disagreements when comparing lab-grown diamonds and earth-mined diamonds, but ultimately, it comes down to the buyer’s (and wearer’s!) preferences and personal opinions.
-We are the early adopters of lab-grown diamonds and we paved the way for the industry to shift towards creating lab-grown diamonds and we like to believe everyone has access to knowledge to make an informed decision themselves.
-We at MiaDonna are always happy to discuss and answer questions regarding lab-grown diamonds!
-Interested in learning more about lab-grown diamond technology?
-Check out our Learn page here and contact us if you have any questions!
+There will always be controversy and disagreements when comparing lab grown diamonds and earth-mined diamonds, but ultimately, it comes down to the buyer’s (and wearer’s!) preferences and personal opinions.
+We are the early adopters of lab grown diamonds and we paved the way for the industry to shift towards creating lab grown diamonds and we like to believe everyone has access to knowledge to make an informed decision themselves.
+We at MiaDonna are always happy to discuss and answer questions regarding lab grown diamonds!
+Learn more about lab grown diamonds.